Things to Do in Tunis in May

 What's happening during your visit

-The national conservatory throws open-air concerts in May at Carthage's Roman amphitheater—oud and darbuka bouncing off 2,000-year-old stone.
+The national conservatory throws open-air concerts in May at Carthage's Roman amphitheater, oud and darbuka bouncing off 2,000-year-old stone.
 Shows run 8-10 PM when the mercury drops to 20°C (68°F), families picnicking on couscous while students play Andalusian classics under the stars.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid